skilldrick/easyforth/index.markdown

 This time, the if clause (consequent) is everything between `if` and `else`, and the else clause (alternative) is everything between `else` and `then`.

+### `do loop`

+`do loop` in Forth most closely resembles a `for` loop in most C-based languages.
+In the body of a `do loop`, the special word `i` pushes the current loop index onto the stack.

+The top two values on the stack give the starting value (inclusive) and ending value (exclusive) for the `i` value.
+The starting value is taken from the top of the stack.
+Here's an example:

+    : loop-test  10 0 do i . loop ;
+    loop-test

+{% include editor.html size="small"%}

+This should output:

+<div class="editor-preview editor-text">loop-test<span class="output"> 0 1 2 3 4 5 6 7 8 9  ok</span></div>

+The expression `10 0 do i . loop` is roughly equivalent to:

+    for (int i = 0; i < 10; i++) {
+      print(i);
+    }

+### Fizz Buzz

+We can write the classic Fizz Buzz program easily using a `do loop`:

+    : fizz?
+3 mod 0 = dup if ."
+Fizz" then ;
+    : buzz?
+5 mod 0 = dup if ."
+Buzz" then ;
+    : fizz-buzz?  dup fizz? swap buzz? or invert ;
+    : do-fizz-buzz  25 1 do cr i fizz-buzz? if i . then loop ;
+    do-fizz-buzz

+{% include editor.html %}

+`fizz?` checks to see if the top of the stack is divisible by 3.
+If it is, it outputs the string "Fizz" and returns (pushes onto the stack) the flag `-1`, meaning true.
+If the number on top of the stack was not divisible by 3 it outputs nothing and returns the flag `0`, meaning false.
+This is achieved by `dup`-ing the boolean returned by `=` before the `if then`, leaving a copy of that boolean on the stack when the word finishes executing (`if` consumes the top one).

+`buzz?` does the same thing but with 5, and the string "Buzz".

+`fizz-buzz?` calls `dup` to duplicate the value on top of the stack, then calls `fizz?`.
+After calling `dup fizz?`, the top of the stack consists of the original value and the boolean returned by `fizz?`. `swap` swaps these, so the original top-of-stack value is back on top.
+Next we call `buzz?`, which replaces the top-of-stack value with a boolean flag.
+Now the top two values on the stack are booleans representing whether the number was divisible by 3 or 5.
+Next, `or` checks to see if either of these is true, and `invert` negates this value.
+The body of `fizz-buzz?` (forgetting output) is roughly equivalent to:

+    !(x % 3 == 0 || x % 5 == 0)

+Therefore, `fizz-buzz?` returns a boolean indicating whether a number should be printed.
+Finally, `do-fizz-buzz` loops from 1 to 25, calling `fizz-buzz?` on `i`, and outputting `i` if `fizz-buzz?` returns true.

+This is by far the most complex program we've looked at so far.
+If you're having trouble understanding how it works, have a play with the `fizz?` and `buzz?` words in the interactive console.
+For example, what happens when you call `9 fizz?`?
+What about `8 fizz?`?
+How is the stack affected by these calls?